daattali/beautiful-jekyll/_drafts/one-important-thing-to-do-when-you-feel-confused-about-your-direction.md

 ---
 layout: post
-title: One important thing to do when you feel confused about your direction
+title: One Important Thing to Do When You Feel Confused about your Direction
 subtitle: ''
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
-thumbnail-img: "/uploads/img_20201102_092340674_compress94.jpg"
+thumbnail-img: "/uploads/headshot.jpg"
 share-img: ''
 tags:
 - simple wardrobe